List of Glassblowing & Lampworking YouTube Channels 2022 [Updated]

 Whether you are a glassblower, lampworker, or just a fan of these ancient art forms, there is a channel on YouTube that fits your interests.

-Here are 15 awesome glassblowing and lampworking YouTube channels regularly uploading new content in 2021.
+Here are 15 awesome glassblowing and lampworking YouTube channels regularly uploading new content this year.

 The Fusing Shop is a YouTube channel and physical shop in New Jersey run by Sim.
 He teaches viewers and patrons about glassblowing and lampworking through tutorials and demonstrations.